Kezzryn/Advent-of-Code/2015/README.md

 Day 15 - Science for Hungry People

 Day 16 - Aunt Sue
+- Pattern matching with incomplete data.
+- Future fun: Rework as a Where clause.

 Day 17 - No Such Thing as Too Much